porsager/postgres/deno/README.md

 ## Data Transformation

-`postgres.js` comes with a number of built-in data transformation functions that can be used to transform the data returned from a query or when inserting data.
-They are available under `transformation` option in the `postgres()` function connection options.
+Postgres.js comes with a number of built-in data transformation functions that can be used to transform the data returned from a query or when inserting data.
+They are available under `transform` option in the `postgres()` function connection options.

-Like - `postgres('connectionURL', { transformation: {...} })`
+Like - `postgres('connectionURL', { transform: {...} })`

 ### Parameters
 * `to`: The function to transform the outgoing query column name to, i.e `SELECT ${ sql('aName') }` to `SELECT a_name` when using `postgres.toCamel`.